 The Worst Toyota Tundra Model Year You Should Never Buy

 You might be looking at a used Toyota Tundra to buy.
 You love the way it looks and drives.
-You’re smart to consider buying a used pickup, too.
+You’re smart to consider buying a used pickup too.
 However, before you take the plunge, let’s review which years of the Tundra that had the most complaints.
 In fact, there is one model year in particular that Car Complaints considers the worst for the Toyota Tundra.

-The advantages of the Toyota Tundra
+The advantages of Toyota’s pickup truck

 Historically, Toyota is known for building reliable vehicles, and the Tundra is certainly no exception.
 The Toyota Tundra is also phenomenal in terms of driver assistance and infotainment features, according to Car Life Nation.
 Under the hood, consumers can always expect a comparable amount of muscle, capability, and fuel economy.
 Those who love Tundra also consider it one of the most affordable in its class of full-size pickup trucks.